ldtteam/MinecoloniesWiki/source/misc/multilingual.md

 ---
 # Multilingual Sources

-Here are some links to articles about MineColonies in other languages:
+Here are some links to articles about NineColonies in other languages:

 ### French